johanfive/backdoor/README.md

 # Backdoor

-Backdoor enables your code to either execute a promise, or bypass it entirely and return mocked data based on a given input value.
+Backdoor lets your code bypass a promise and return mocked data, or actually call that promise, depending on the value of an input variable.

 ## Example
 Say you're working on this piece of code, and you've already refined your `createUser` promise to perfection.